ampproject/amp.dev/content/docs/tutorials/add_advanced/adding_components.md

 As a last experiment with `amp-fit-text`, try creating a short piece of text,  such as "Hello" with a much larger height (for example, a value of 400), and maintaining the max-font-size attribute value of 42.
 What would the resulting page look like?
 Is the text centered vertically?
 Or, does the height of the amp-fit-text tag shrink to fit the max font size?
 With what you already know about AMP’s layout system, try to answer the question before playing with the code!

-You can learn more about `amp-fit-text` from [AMP BY Example's live demo](https://ampbyexample.com/components/amp-fit-text/).
+You can learn more about `amp-fit-text` from [AMP by Example's live demo](https://ampbyexample.com/components/amp-fit-text/).

 <div class="prev-next-buttons">